datoviz/datoviz/docs/howto/visual.md

 The **visual** is the most important abstraction in Datoviz.
 It abstracts away the internal details related to GPU rendering and proposes a user-friendly interface to set up visual elements.

-Adding a new visual to a panel involves the following steps:
+Generally speaking, adding a new visual to a panel involves the following steps:

 1. choosing one of the existing visuals on the visual reference page,
 2. preparing the data to match the format expected by the visual properties,